Company Director – Can I go Bankrupt

 If you continue to manage a limited company while you are Bankrupt and this is discovered you could face an extension to your bankruptcy and even criminal charges.
 This is the case even if you have resigned as a director at Companies House.

-BE Tip: There is no reason why you cannot continue to be an employee of a company.
+There is no reason why you cannot continue to be an employee of your company.
 You can work for the business and receive a salary in return.
-You could even be employed in a management position such as a Sales Manager.
-However you are not allowed to be involved in the strategic decision making of the business.

 Normally you are restricted from being a director of a company only while you are bankrupt.
 Once you are discharged you can register yourself as a director again.
 You can also resume your involvement in the management of the company.